Heliocentric orbit: Trans-Mars injection

-Every two years, low-energy transfer windows open up, which allow movement between planets with the lowest possible energy requirements.
+Every two years, low-energy transfer windows open up, which allow movement between the two planets with the lowest possible energy requirements.
 Transfer injections can place spacecraft into either a Hohmann transfer orbit or bi-elliptic transfer orbit.
 Trans-Mars injections can be either a single maneuver burn, such as that used by the NASA MAVEN orbiter in 2013, or a series of perigee kicks, such as that used by the ISRO Mars Orbiter Mission in 2013.